What really draws people to leaders, people who want to help them achieve their vision?

 - Nine years as a professional politician

 - Ability to collaborate

 - Ability to tell it like it is and not gloss over the real difficulties of inclusion

-These qualities attract people.
-Time will tell if her current leadership qualities, persist under pressure, failures and the inevitable harsh criticisms that will come her way.
+Leaders with these qualities attract people.
+Time will tell if Ardern’s current leadership qualities persist under pressure, failures and the inevitable harsh criticisms that will come her way.

 Successful leaders hold onto their vision and work through roadblocks.
 They create environments where people want to make contributions.
 They are ruthless in their focus and choose people they trust to be close to them.
 They act decisively what that trust is eroded.

 Leaders help others make their contributions.
 They invest time in listening.
 Their actions show they care both for the ‘company’ and for individuals.
 People are drawn to these leaders and want to be influenced by them.